Robert-Kurczak/PiGarden/README.md

  4. [ChartJS](https://www.chartjs.org/)

 ## Setup
+Everything in "etc" folder need to be placed in /etc/

-Everything in "pi" folder needs to be placed in home directory - /home/pi by default
+Everything in "pi" folder need to be placed in home directory - /home/pi by default

 Web page, which is in "html" folder needs to be placed in apache website directory - /var/www/html by default

 PiGarden-Database.sql is my database schema dump.
 Database from this file must be created on MariaDB engine.
+My scripts use root account with password "PiGarden".

+To create task that will automatically take proper measurements regularly, paste in your crontab tasks (crontab -e in terminal) content of "crontab.txt".

 In SEN0193_config.ini you can configure soil moisture sensors.
 The options are:
 * channel - header to which sensor is connected
 * min_value - value that sensor reads while being in the air
 * max_value - value that sensor reads while being in the water
-* treshold - value in % below which this sensor will "assume" it's too dry
+* treshold - value in % below which this sensor will "assume" soil is too dry

 ## Hardware
 <img src="/Images/Expansion_Board_PCB.png" alt="Expansion board PCB" width="500">